 Varenicline does not make you stop smoking.
 You still need determination to succeed and to break the smoking habit.
 A combination of varenicline with counselling from a nurse, doctor, pharmacist or other health professional is likely to increase your chance of successfully stopping smoking.
 Therefore, most doctors will only prescribe varenicline to people who really want to stop smoking as part of a stopping smoking programme.

 - You need a prescription to obtain varenicline - you cannot buy it at pharmacies.

 - Decide on a quit date - the date you intend to stop smoking.

 - Start taking the tablets one week before the quit date.
 The aim is to build up the dose so your body becomes used to the medicine before the quit date.
 The usual advice is to start with 0.5 mg daily for the first three days.
 Then 0.5 mg twice daily on days four to seven.
 Then, 1 mg twice daily for 11 weeks.

-- Take each dose with a full glass of water, preferably after eating.
+- Take each dose of Champix with a full glass of water, preferably after eating.
 So, ideally, after breakfast and after your evening meal.